twitter/pelikan/_talks/craft-2016.md

       on creating “something new”, or “something better”?
-      If we think it is more beneficial to improve something that already exists, do we understand concretely the weakness and strength of existing solutions, and therefore what will make it better?
+      If we think it is more beneficial to improve something that already exists, do we understand concretely the weakness and strength of existing solutions, and therefore what will make it stronger?
       Do we know the technical solution that addresses those weaknesses?
 How much resources would it take to implement?
       </p>
       <p>
       These questions need to be repeatedly asked, until we are honestly confident about our answers.
-For Pelikan, the amount of time since its inception and the amount of political capital it took showed how difficult it can be to justify betterment.
+For Pelikan, the amount of time since its inception and the amount of political capital it cost showed how difficult it can be to justify betterment.
       </p>
     </div>